Internships

 The period of the internship will vary, but usually will be six weeks of thirty hours weekly, or an equivalent amount of time extended over nine or ten weeks.
 The total length of the 6 credit internship is 180hrs.

 We need two letters from you.
 The first at the beginning of the internship, which explains your understanding as to when the work starts, how long it continues, hours to be worked, etc. This serves to give the student and us official notification of what you expect.
 This can be sent to the department through email.
 The other letter comes at the conclusion of the internship.
 It tells us whether the student has fulfilled the obligation and offers a professional appraisal of performance.
-Additionally, please use the forms provided below for a midway and final evaluation.
+Additionally, the faculty advisor will send a required midway and final evaluation.

 At least once during the period, a member of our faculty will call on you to discuss the student's performance.
 In addition, the student files written reports and samples of work each week.